 About the NHS pay review body

-The independent NHS pay review body makes recommendations to the government on pay awards for nurses, health professionals and other NHS staff.
+The independent NHS pay review body (NHS PRB) makes recommendations to the government on pay awards for nurses, health professionals and other NHS staff.

 Final decisions on pay awards are made by the government.
 NHS Employers submits evidence to the review bodies, based on information collected from our policy board, our regular meetings with NHS HR directors and our online surveys.